 At the 2019 IPCPR Trade Show, Perdomo Cigars formally showcased the return of the Perdomo Estate Selección Vintage (ESV).
 Perdomo is a company with a huge portfolio of FDA predicate blends and has felt the pressure to bring something new to market for the sake of bringing something new.
 Perdomo had much success with the ESV in the past and banked on that with bringing the line back in a limited production.
 The twist is that the ESV returns this time as a box-pressed offering.
 As in the past, the ESV comes in three blends: Ecuadorian Connecticut, Sun-Grown, and Maduro.
 Today we take a closer look at the Perdomo Estate Selección Vintage Limited Edition Box-Pressed Maduro blend in the Regente (Robusto size).

-2019 saw the return of the Perdomo Estate Selección Vintage.
-The cigar is described as one of Perdomo’s most premium cigars to date.
+The Perdomo Estate Selección Vintage is described as one of Perdomo’s most premium cigars to date.
 The cigar utilizes tobacco from Finca Natalie, a farm owned by the Perdomo family and named for company President Nick Perdomo’s daughter Natalie.
 The tobaccos used in the ESV Box-Pressed are from the top 5% of the crop, and are also from the first crop to come out of that farm.
 Because of the limited amount of the tobaccos, the ESV is an ongoing limited production cigar.
 Initially, Perdomo Cigars has made the ESV Box-Pressed available to 133 select retailers.

 Without further ado, let’s break down the Perdomo Estate Selección Vintage Limited Edition Box-Pressed Maduro Regente and see what the cigar brings to the table.